 Exhibition dates, launches, and locations:

-London: 1-12 Oct, Clapham Library, available during regular opening hours; exhibition launch: 30 Oct, 6-8pm.
+- Exhibition launch: 30 Sept, 6-8pm.
 Address: Mary Seacole Centre, 91 Clapham High Street, SW4 7DB.
+More information here.

 Hot off the press!
 We are thrilled to share two sets of policy recommendations targeting the UK and Scottish governments and respective health authorities.
 We wish to thank Prof. Robert Gawłowski, our project partners, and other public and voluntary sector organisations for helping out in their development.
 We are officially launching the UK recommendations at our first dissemination event on 17 May 2022, and the Scottish ones at a briefing session at the Scottish Parliament on 19 May 2022.
 Please, share them widely!